grobinx/cmtdoc-parser/README.md

 # Comment Doc Parser

-A Node.js library to parse documentation comments.<br>
+A Node.js library to parse documentation comments.<br />
-This is a simple library that allows you to parse documentation from one comment.
+This is a simple library that allows you to parse documentation from one comment.<br />
+This module made for parse documentation comments in DPAG template files dedicated DBPAGES web application server.

 ## Install via npm